-Total deferrals made by you vest immediately.
 For additional information, see the Vesting Section.

-Your employer contributes an amount equal to 12% of your salary to a 401(k) plan which vest after four years of eligible employment.
+Your employer contributes an amount equal to 14% of your salary to a 401(k) plan which vest after four years of eligible employment.
+Beginning July 1, 2020, if your employer picks-up the employee costs for the Hybrid Retirement System (4.73%), your employer is then required to make an equal non-elective contribution to the employees that elected the Defined Contribution Plan.

-Total deferrals made by you vest immediately.
 For additional information, see the Vesting Section.